Cayley Spivey

 Cayley Marie Spivey is an American guitarist and singer-songwriter from Myrtle Beach, South Carolina.
 They (Note: Spivey is nonbinary and uses they/them pronouns, but accepts being referred to by any pronouns.
 This article uses they/them for consistency.) began their career performing as a solo project known as Small Talks, recording and touring as a three-piece band.
 Under the Small Talks name, Spivey released the EP Until It Turns to Petals in 2017.
 The project's first full-length studio album A Conversation Between Us was released on February 1, 2019, via Common Ground Records.

 In August 2020, Spivey announced they would be releasing new music full time under their own name and retiring the Small Talks moniker.
 In conjunction with that announcement, Spivey released "SFU", their first single using their given name.

 On March 29, 2024, Spivey released their first digital album of music under their own name, the eight track Her, highlighted by the singles "Backseat Boyfriend" and "ILY.".

 Career

 Spivey began writing acoustic songs in their bedroom by the age of 15, and soon began booking local shows at coffee shops in their native Myrtle Beach, South Carolina.
 They originally began their career under the stage name Small Talks.
-The COVID-19 pandemic affected their music journey and overall reach, so they turned to content creation to promote their work while the world was physically isolating.
+The COVID-19 pandemic restrictions affected their music journey and overall reach, so they turned to content creation to promote their work while the world was physically isolating.
 As they gained popularity on platforms such as TikTok, the public began to connect Small Talks to Spivey; they decided to embrace their given name and pivot their music branding rather than continue to push Small Talks.
 They decided they wanted to commit to an Indie Pop brand- in addition to preventing being confused for a full band rather than a solo artist- and wrote SFU, their first pop based single under Cayley Spivey.